chowdhurynawaf/Hardware-Info/README.md

 Hardware Info is basically a Qt based app written in c++ .

-It can show all the hardware info installed in the PC just wihin a click.
+It can show all the hardware info installed in the PC just within a click.

 # <u>Screenshot</u>